-The practice is owned by a company and as a condition of registration must have a person registered with the CQC as the registered manager.
+CQC as the registered manager.
 Registered managers have legal responsibility for meeting the requirements in the Health and Social Care Act 2008 and associated regulations about how the practice is run.
-The registered manager at Bergin Davis Sidelsky Practice Limited - Devonshire Place is one of the dentists from another practice owned by the same provider.
+The registered manager at London Dental Specialist is one of the dentists.

-On the day of inspection, we received feedback from nine patients.
+On the day of inspection, we received feedback from 19 patients.

-During the inspection we spoke with a dentist, two dental nurses and the practice manager.
+During the inspection we spoke with a dentist and two dental nurses.
 We looked at practice policies and procedures and other records about how the service is managed.